-Management estimates that the carrying value of the Company's other financial instruments, primarily its Notes and Aircraft Loan (as defined in Note 9), approximated their fair values as of June 30, 2015.
-These fair value measurements would be categorized as Level III within the fair value hierarchy.
+Management estimates that the carrying value of the Company's other financial instruments, primarily its Notes and Aircraft Loan (as defined in Note 9), approximated their fair values as of September 30, 2015.
+The Notes are categorized as Level II and the Aircraft Loan is categorized as Level III within the fair value hierarchy.